“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 What should I look for when buying CBD for my pets?

 There are a lot of new CBD products on the market that target pet owners, so it is important to understand key aspects to look for.
 The biggest thing to look for is HEMP OIL vs HEMP CBD OIL.
 When a product says “hemp CBD oil”, it means that the product comes from a hemp cannabis plant that has CBD in it.
 When the product says “hemp oil” that means the product comes from a hemp cannabis plant that may not have any CBD in it.

 Think of it this way, say you ordered a dozen red roses for Mother’s Day because it is your mom’s favorite color.
 However, when the bouquet arrived you discovered yellow roses.
 Yes, they are still roses but they are not red- the specific aspect of the rose you wanted.
 This is a big issue surrounding the CBD market because people are trying to get a quick buck by using cheap hemp oil that has a cute look and flashy words but none of the CBD you are hoping for.

 Another important aspect to consider is laboratory testing.
 Look at the label and on the website of the brand, you’re looking to buy to see if they’re open about the testing of their CBD.
 Reputable companies will have the results available for you to look at, so you can feel confident in your purchase.

 Just like humans, dogs do best with consistency, and CBD provides the foundation for this in otherwise stressful and anxiety-driven situations.
-This New Year, be sure to take your dog’s anxiety into consideration and start looking for a pet tincture that is right for yours.
+This 4th of July, be sure to take your dog’s anxiety into consideration and start looking for a pet tincture that is right for yours.